 Have you suffered a non-job-related injury or illness that prevents you from working?
 Do you need help filing a long term disability insurance claim?
 Did your insurance company deny a claim you already filed?
-If so, the Kentucky disability insurance lawyers at Abell and Capitan Law can help you understand your disability insurance policy and get the compensation you deserve.
+If so, the Kentucky disability insurance lawyers at Capitan Law can help you understand your disability insurance policy and get the compensation you deserve.

 Insurance companies make billions of dollars from the premiums that individuals and employers pay to make sure they will have a safety net when they face a catastrophic disability.
 In turn, these companies are responsible for paying for the benefits owed to their policyholders.
 Unfortunately, insurance companies routinely deny, delay, or reduce these payments when people just like you need them the most.

-At Abell and Capitan Law, we’ve helped clients all across the country win their disability insurance claims, and our Louisville-based firm is ready to help you do the same.
+At Capitan Law, we’ve helped clients all across the country win their disability insurance claims, and our Louisville-based firm is ready to help you do the same.
 Our attorneys have been recognized for their outstanding work by our clients, as well as top rating services like Super Lawyers.
 Whether you need help filing your insurance claim, appealing a denied claim, or navigating a settlement or litigation, our compassionate attorneys want to fight for you.
 We won’t charge you a fee until you are paid the disability benefits you are owed.
 Call us today at (267) 419-7888 or fill out an online contact form to schedule your free consultation.

 Why do I need a lawyer to get full benefits from my long term disability insurance coverage?

 You are entitled to benefits when you hold a disability insurance policy and are experiencing a qualifying disability, but getting those benefits from the insurance company is challenging.
 Insurance companies have an incentive to delay or deny as many claims as possible because it will save them money!
 They use their complicated policies to take advantage of people when they are at their most vulnerable.